ESTA FAQ

 2. ESTA denied despite correct data

-• You have the same name as someone who the US authorities are keeping an eye on
+• You have the same name as someone who the US authorities are keeping an eye on.

-• You answered “yes” to one of the security questions
+• You answered “yes” to one of the security questions.

-• A previous visa or ESTA application was denied
+• A previous visa or ESTA application was denied.

-• You are a US Green Card holder and can, therefore, travel to the USA without restrictions - even without ESTA
+• You are a US Green Card holder and can, therefore, travel to the USA without restrictions - even without ESTA.

-ESTA with 2 nationalities
+ESTA with two nationalities

-If you have 2 nationalities, both must be included in the ESTA application, even if you only have one passport.
+If you have two nationalities, both must be included in the ESTA application, even if you only have one passport.
 If you do not disclose a nationality, you risk that your ESTA will be rejected.

 Can I apply for an ESTA with previous convictions?

-There are many factors that come into play when applying for an ESTA with a previous conviction.
+Many factors come into play when applying for an ESTA with a previous conviction.
 That is why having a conviction does not fundamentally lead to your ESTA application being denied.
 It is of utmost importance, however, to be truthful in your ESTA application and list all previous convictions.
-If a US border officer finds inconsistencies in your application, they may refuse you entry into the USA.

 Whether or not an ESTA Visa will be denied depends on the type of crime you committed.
-For example, if it was only a small traffic offense that happened long ago, the chance that your ESTA will be authorized is very high.
+For example, if it was only a minor traffic offense that happened long ago, the chance that your ESTA will be authorized is very high.
 On the other hand, felons or repeat offenders will be denied entry into the USA.

-What is the National ID?
+What is the National Identification Number?

 What is an overstay?